nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Find a food item: `find`

-Find food items in WIFE which names contain any of the specified keywords.
+Find food items in WIFE which names contain **any of the specified keywords**.
 Keywords are case-insensitive.

 Format: `find KEYWORD [KEYWORD]...`